 When a Temporary Guardian Can Be Appointed

-A temporary guardianship is not a shortcut around the full guardianship process.
-It exists for genuine emergencies.
-If an incapacitated person has no guardian and faces immediate harm, or if a current guardian is failing in their duties and the ward's welfare requires quick action, any interested person can petition for a temporary appointment.
+Emergency guardianship is not a shortcut around the full guardianship process.
+It exists for genuine emergencies in guardianship in Arizona.
+If an incapacitated person has no guardian and faces immediate harm, any interested person can petition for a temporary appointment.
+The same applies when a current guardian is failing in their duties and the ward's welfare requires quick action.

 If an alleged incapacitated person has no guardian and an emergency exists or if an appointed guardian is not effectively performing the duties of a guardian and the welfare of the ward is found to require immediate action, the alleged incapacitated person, the ward or any person interested in the welfare of the alleged incapacitated person or the ward may petition for a finding of interim incapacity and for the appointment of a temporary guardian.